teresam3/PasswordGenerator/README.md

 Next I styled the page simply to improve user interaction.

 With the javascript, I first created the variables for the prompts then for all the characters that are asked for.
 I then created an if/else statment for the amount of characters that then allows the other functions to go forward.
+I then added an event for the button to click initiate all the conditions for what characters the user wants included in order to generate a password.
+Once it is initiated if/else statements will decide what to include into the final password.
+All of these conditions then go into the for loop to actually generate a random password.